Ann2827/keycloak-js-mock/README.md

 JavaScript adapter that does not request data in Keycloak.

-It can be used to launch a frontend application without a backend or for testing.
+It can be used to launch a frontend application without a Keycloak in docker or for testing.

 ## Getting Started